 GeneCards Summary for GATA4 Gene

 GATA4 (GATA Binding Protein 4) is a Protein Coding gene.
 Diseases associated with GATA4 include Tetralogy Of Fallot and Testicular Anomalies With Or Without Congenital Heart Disease.
-Among its related pathways are Tight junction and Cardiac Progenitor Differentiation.
+Among its related pathways are MicroRNAs in cardiomyocyte hypertrophy and Serotonin Receptor 2 and ELK-SRF/GATA4 signaling.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
 An important paralog of this gene is GATA6.

 UniProtKB/Swiss-Prot Summary for GATA4 Gene

 Transcriptional activator that binds to the consensus sequence 5'-AGATAG-3' and plays a key role in cardiac development and function (PubMed:24000169, PubMed:27984724).
 In cooperation with TBX5, it binds to cardiac super-enhancers and promotes cardiomyocyte gene expression, while it downregulates endocardial and endothelial gene expression (PubMed:27984724).
 Involved in bone morphogenetic protein (BMP)-mediated induction of cardiac-specific gene expression.
 Binds to BMP response element (BMPRE) DNA sequences within cardiac activating regions (By similarity).
 Acts as a transcriptional activator of ANF in cooperation with NKX2-5 (By similarity).
 Promotes cardiac myocyte enlargement (PubMed:20081228).
 Required during testicular development (PubMed:21220346).
 May play a role in sphingolipid signaling by regulating the expression of sphingosine-1-phosphate degrading enzyme, spingosine-1-phosphate lyase (PubMed:15734735).